Family

 Family (from familia) is a group of people related either by consanguinity (by recognized birth) or affinity (by marriage or other relationship).
-The purpose of the family is to maintain the well-being of its members and of society.
+It forms the basis for social order.
 Ideally, families offer predictability, structure, and safety as members mature and learn to participate in the community.
-Historically, most human societies use family as the primary locus of attachment, nurturance, and socialization.
+Historically, most human societies use family as the primary purpose of attachment, nurturance, and socialization.

-Anthropologists classify most family organizations as matrifocal (a mother and her children), patrifocal (a father and his children), conjugal (a wife, her husband, and children, also called the nuclear family), avuncular (a man, his sister, and her children), or extended (in addition to parents and children, may include grandparents, aunts, uncles, or cousins).
+Anthropologists classify most family organizations as matrifocal (a mother and her children), patrifocal (a father and his children), conjugal (a married couple with children, also called the nuclear family), avuncular (a man, his sister, and her children), or extended (in addition to parents, spouse and children, may include grandparents, aunts, uncles, or cousins).

 The field of genealogy aims to trace family lineages through history.
 The family is also an important economic unit studied in family economics.
 The word "families" can be used metaphorically to create more inclusive categories such as community, nationhood, and global village.

 Social

 One of the primary functions of the family involves providing a framework for the production and reproduction of persons biologically and socially.
-This can occur through the sharing of material substances (such as food); the giving and receiving of care and nurture (nurture kinship); jural rights and obligations; and moral and sentimental ties.
+This can occur through the sharing of material substances (such as food); the giving and receiving of care and nurture (nurture kinship); jural rights and obligations; also moral and sentimental ties.
 Thus, one's experience of one's family shifts over time.

-From the perspective of children, the family is a "family of orientation": the family serves to locate children socially and plays a major role in their enculturation and socialization.
+There are different perspectives of the term 'family', from the perspective of children, the family is a "family of orientation": the family serves to locate children socially and plays a major role in their enculturation and socialization.
 From the point of view of the parent(s), the family is a "family of procreation", the goal of which is to produce, enculturate and socialize children.
 However, producing children is not the only function of the family; in societies with a sexual division of labor, marriage, and the resulting relationship between two people, it is necessary for the formation of an economically productive household.

-C. C. Harris notes that the western conception of family is ambiguous and confused with the household, as revealed in the different contexts in which the word is used.
-Olivia Harris states this confusion is not accidental, but indicative of the familial ideology of capitalist, western countries that pass social legislation that insists members of a nuclear family should live together, and that those not so related should not live together; despite the ideological and legal pressures, a large percentage of families do not conform to the ideal nuclear family type.
+C. C. Harris notes that the western conception of a family is ambiguous and confused with the household, as revealed in the different contexts in which the word is used.
+Olivia Harris states this confusion is not accidental, but indicative of the familial ideology of capitalist, western countries that pass social legislation that insists members of a nuclear family should live together, and that those not so related should not live together.
+Despite the ideological and legal pressures, a large percentage of families do not conform to the ideal nuclear family type.